ishaak15/SSH-Remote-Access-VPN/README.md

 Setup a LAN Network

   Prepare a Vagrant config file.
-  Create a vagrant environment using the **vagrant init** command and edit the Vagrantfile to look similar to Vagrantfile_LDAPServer.
+  Create a vagrant environment using the **vagrant init** command and edit the Vagrantfile to look similar to Vagrantfile_LDAPServer.\n
-  The latest OS version will be downloaded from the Vagrant cloud.
-  Vagrant box will be set up using the **vagrant up** command.
+  The latest OS version will be downloaded from the Vagrant cloud.\n Vagrant box will be set up using the **vagrant up** command.\n